 Lantanas, aka shrub verdanas, are popular flowering plants belonging to the Verbanacaea family.
+Perfect if you want to attract bees, butterflies, and hummingbirds in your garden.

 The one downside to these plants, especially for those new to the genus, is the contradictory information found all over the web.